-Very few soundbars have a built-in subwoofer because the enclosures are typically too small to support it.
+Very few soundbars have a built-in subwoofer because the enclosures are typically too small to support it, additionally, it’s worth mentioning that you can’t add a stand-alone subwoofer to it as we’ve explained before.
 Many others come with a wireless model that can be placed anywhere in the room.
 Your specific model will indicate which type of subwoofer is included with your purchase.

-Some soundbars are capable of connecting two subwoofers to it, but these are quite rare!
+Some soundbars are capable of connecting two subwoofers to it (and even microphones – our tutorial), but these are quite rare.!